 - Paying for some of the car price with a credit card is fine if you want the reward points and can pay off the whole amount immediately.
 However, dealers generally won’t allow you to charge the full price since they make money on financing.

 - Many people don’t realize that a home equity loan can be used to finance a car.
 Because this is a secured loan using the collateral in your home, the interest rate is likely to be lower than a personal loan or even dealer financing.
-This interest may be tax deductible while interest on personal loans or dealer car loans will not be.

 When you’ve decided that it is time to replace your car, even though you’re ready to fall in love with your new car, spend some time going through your payment options rationally.
 You may find a way to save money…and love your new car even more.